vergauwenthomas/MetObs_toolkit/docs/topics/create_obstypes.rst

 Each observation type is represented by an instance of the :py:meth:`Obstype<metobs_toolkit.obstypes.Obstype>` class.

-As an example, here is the defenition of the temperature observation type:
+As an example, here is the definition of the temperature observation type:

 .. code-block:: python